 “We learned a lot about our city and the biodiversity.”

-Check out more photos from this event on our Facebook page!
+Check out the rest the rest of the pictures on our Facebook page!